Best Practices for Translating your Project Page

 Share this post

 One part of running a Kickstarter campaign is figuring out how to reach the people that will be interested in supporting your idea.
 This usually involves sharing a compelling story around what you’re making and figuring out how you’ll reach out to people about your project.
 But it’s important that your project page is inclusive of the community that you’re trying to reach and available in their language.
 Here are some tips for translating your project page and adding subtitles and captions to your project video.
-You can also read it in French, German, or Spanish.
+You can also read it in French, German, Spanish, or Japanese.

 Know your community and include translations to reach a wider audience.

 - Build your project page with your community in mind.
 For example, if your community is mostly Spanish-speaking, then include a Spanish-language description, and film your video in Spanish.

 - English translations and subtitles can help your project appeal to a wider audience.
 Approximately 75% of Kickstarter backers come from English-speaking countries.

 - Use the subtitles and captions tool to add tracks to your project video, or to other videos in your description and updates.

 - Work with a native speaker, professional translator, or translation service to translate your project page and provide captions for your project video.
 For example, we’ve worked with translators Angela Benoit, Anja Fulle, and Sandy Jones, and with services like OneHourTranslation.

 - No matter what translation service you go with, always ask a native speaker to double check your copy.
 Incorrect or unclear translations can confuse potential backers and make it difficult to consider your project for features on Kickstarter.